safatanc/safatanc-connect-core/docs/api-spec.md

 **Query Parameters:**
 - `code`: Authorization code from provider
 - `state`: State parameter for security verification
+- `redirect_uri`: Optional custom redirect URI (overrides the one provided during login)

 **Response:** `302 Found` (Redirect)

-This endpoint redirects the user to the frontend application with the authentication tokens appended as query parameters:
+This endpoint redirects the user to the specified frontend application with the authentication tokens appended as query parameters.
+The redirect destination will be:

+1. If a `redirect_uri` is provided in the callback parameters, it will be used
+2. Otherwise, if a redirect was specified during the initial OAuth login request, that will be used
+3. If neither is provided, the default redirect will be `{frontend_url}/auth/callback`

+The tokens will be appended to the URL as query parameters:
 ```
-{frontend_url}/auth/callback?token={jwt-token}&refresh_token={refresh-token}
+{redirect_destination}?token={jwt-token}&refresh_token={refresh-token}
 ```

-**Note:** Instead of returning a JSON response, this endpoint performs a redirect to the frontend application, passing the authentication tokens as query parameters for the client application to process.
+**Note:** Instead of returning a JSON response, this endpoint performs a redirect to the configured destination, passing the authentication tokens as query parameters for the client application to process.

 ### User Management